Sjögren’s Disease

-Sjögren’s is a chronic, autoimmune disease that causes dryness of the eyes, mouth and other body parts.
+Sjögren’s is a chronic, autoimmune disease that causes dryness throughout the body and can affect internal organs.

 Causes